MadeOfJelly/MushMachine/README.md

 ![mm](res/mm_card.png)

 # MushMachine
-This is a Game Engine/Framework, originally developed for GH**deducted** (a 2D game), but has since expanded its scope to be more generic.
+This is a Game Engine/Framework, originally developed for GH**deducted** (a 2D game), but has since expanded it's scope to be more generic.
 For example it also includes 3D stuff, instead of just 2D.
 Furthermore it got stripped of some dependency heavy dependencies (yea that's a thing).

 The initial Developers are Erik Scholz and Felix Richter.
 Currently developed and maintained by Erik Scholz.